omigami/omigami/README.md

     mgf_file_path, n_best_matches, ion_mode,
 )

+# Spectra is sent in batches to the predictor.
-# if any of the predictions fail for some spectra, the following command will return them
+# If any of the batches fail, the following command will return the list of spectra in the failed batch.
+# The problem may have been caused by just one or more spectrum inside the failed batch.
 failed_spectra = client.failed_spectra()

 # successful spectrum predictions will be saved to cache, to reset the cache use: